single page flower1

 Reduce frequency if scalp becomes too dry or irritated.
 Increase frequency (max twice weekly) if no improvement after 4 weeks, and take a break if experiencing redness or excessive flaking.

-Most people see best results with consistent twice-weekly use for the first month, then once weekly long-term.
+Most people see the best results with consistent twice-weekly use for the first month, then once-weekly long-term.

 How Long Does it Take to Notice Results?